Delivering Your Speech Is More Than the Words

 Don’t get stuck sitting down too much right before speaking.
 If you are going to speak an hour into the agenda, sit in the back of the room so that for some portion of that hour you can stand up.
 It is difficult to immediately jump into your presentation and be dynamic when you have been sitting down and relaxed.
 Robin Williams was well known for doing jumping jacks before going on stage to raise his energy level.

 Sitting in the back of the room allows you easy access to the bathroom before a speech.
-One greatest orators of the twentieth century, Winston Churchill thought that speakers should visit the bathroom before giving a speech.
+One of the greatest orators of the twentieth century, Winston Churchill thought that speakers should visit the bathroom before giving a speech.
 If you are going to be nervous, you are likely going to have to run frequently to the bathroom.
 If you’re at the front of the room, you may not be able to do that.

 Whether you are a beginner or a professional speaker you can dramatically improve the quality of your presentations with Fripp Virtual Training.
 Get results on your own schedule.